Smoking a Turkey for Thanksgiving

 My resulting turkey was super-dark on the outside, probably due to the excess smoke and the rub.
 But, beneath the surface was tender, juicy meat.
 And the drippings made flavorful gravy with a hint of hickory.
 The next day, after getting most of the meat from the bones, I simmered the carcass overnight in a slow-cooker, and the full-bodied broth made a great Turkey & Wild Rice Soup.

 SO that was my first “dry run” turkey.
-For my second turkey, cooked on Thanksgiving, I wanted it to golden brown; not black.
+I usually love the browned “bark” on smoked meats, but I wanted my actual Thanksgiving turkey to be golden brown, not black.

-So… I did the same spice rub, and let the turkey sit overnight in the fridge.
+So I did the same spice rub nad refrigerated it overnight.
 But before I put it in the smoker, I wiped off some of the rub, and lightly brushed the turkey’s skin with oil.
-(My theory was that the sugar in the spice rub might be causing the turkey to brown excessively).
-There was still lots of seasoning inside the turkey to provide flavor.
-Also, I limited the amount of wood chips (mainly because I put the turkey on at 3 a.m. with one batch of wood chips, and went back to sleep until 9 a.m.)
-So I didn’t get as much smoke swirling around the turkey.
+(My theory was that the sugar in the spice rub might be causing the turkey to brown).
+I limited the amount of wood chips, so there wasn’t as much smoke swirling around the turkey.

 If you have any tips for barbecuing turkey, please add them in the comments section!
 There’s so much more to know.